unibz-core/economic-exchanges-ontology/README.md

-# COEX: Core Ontology of Economic Exchanges
+# COEX: Core Ontology for Economic Exchanges

 COEX is a well-founded reference ontology, specified in OntoUML, that formally characterizes the concept of economic exchanges based on the Action Theory of Economic Exchanges.